AgateHQ/axate-developer-docs/docs/testing-and-go-live.md

 ## Testing & Go Live

-### On staging
+### Testing on Staging

 We can provide you with dummy credit card credentials so that you can set up user accounts on your staging environment without spending any actual real money.

 Although PayPal and Apple Pay will be available to your users when your implementation switches to live, we can’t provide dummy credentials for those.

 ### On Live, prior to Go Live